 Within this new curriculum, students take 15 credit hours of required courses, 9 credit hours of a concentration, and 9 credit hours of electives.

-Students who wish to do so may theoretically use their final nine elective credits to declare a second concentration; S-CAR is currently working with the Registrar’s Office to confirm whether formal recognition of more than one concentration on students’ degrees is possible.
+Students who wish to do so may theoretically use their final nine elective credits to declare a second concentration.
+The Carter School is currently working with the Registrar’s Office to confirm whether formal recognition of more than one concentration on students’ degrees is possible.

 According to Paczynska, the concentrations will give students the chance to chart “pathways through the program that make the most sense to them.”